 - Offer of Employment & Paperwork: Any employee you hire (1 or more) has to sign and send back an offer letter along with other paperwork.
 This includes a new hire form that gets their address, phone number, date of birth, email address, SIN#, and emergency contact information.
 The other forms your new hire will need to fill out is updated tax forms which can be found here.

 - First Day of Employment: Congratulations you have hired an employee for your business!
 You are done, right?
 Not really because the next thing you need to do is ensure your new employee is set up for their first day of work and on.
 Is their work email set up, their computer/laptop, is it configured properly, do they need keys or a security pass to access the building, etc. And most importantly what sort of training will they do on their first day?
 Are there policies and procedures they need to review?
 Do they need to meet with anyone else they will be working with?
 Will there be a person that they can shadow with to learn the job?
 We recommend you create, an on boarding plan for your new hire for the first few weeks of employment.
 Please remember once you have hired staff, the next step in the employee life cycle is to keep and develop them!

 Looking for tips and information?
 Click here to Subscribe

 Are you feeling slightly overwhelmed about hiring your first employee or need help with your hiring plan?
-Contact MKS HR Consulting for a Complimentary Consultation as we are happy to help.
+Contact MKS HR Consulting to book a Discovery Call as we are happy to help.